 "END OF THE WORLD SUN"

 And could this be that end point?
 Amid the combative guitars and triumphant drums, there's something quite celestial about the undercurrents of this track.
 Like staring into the end of times and seeing them begin again.
 Everything consumed, everything absorbed, everything recycled into something, somewhere breathtakingly new.
 New game plus, mate, I'm telling you, if you want it.

 WATCH VICE'S RECENT FILM ON UK RAVE CULTURE, LOCKED OFF

 "PILLARS OF FROST"

 Not every new system you discover in No Man's Sky will be welcoming.
-This track, light on compositional variety but heavy on a queasy unease, feels like a cue to accompany exiting light speed and realising that all is not quite right where you've ended up.
+This track, light on compositional variety but heavy on a queasy unease, feels like a cue to accompany exiting light speed and realizing that all is not quite right where you've ended up.
 It thuds and clunks, while the pretty, delicate keys of surrounding arrangements warp and twist, like scraps of the prettiest silk being wrung taught, deformed, by hoary hands that mean to cause harm.
 This is definitely (ha!) the point where starry eyes narrow and prepared steeliness replaces the carefree abandon of the early game.

 Related, on Noisey: I Discover All the Best Music In My Life Through Video Games

 "BLUEPRINT FOR A SLOW MACHINE"